-By now, you should know how to fix a crack in the ceiling plaster.
+By now, you should know how to repair ceiling cracks in the ceiling plaster.

-Houspect inspection reports give you a detailed summary of your home’s condition that is easy to read and understand.
-Our inspectors are trained according to Australian Inspection Standards and are all very experienced Licensed Builders.
+Houspect building inspection reports give you a detailed summary of your home’s condition that is easy to read and understand.
+Our inspectors are trained according to Australian Inspection Standards and are all very experienced licensed builders.

 If are looking at new property in New South Wales, you may benefit from a pre-purchase building inspection could benefit you.
 Houspect also offers a termite inspection service and new home inspections